 If you win

-Go Code Colorado was built to be better.
-Better than a hack-a-thon.
-Better than a startup event.
+Go Code Colorado was built to be better: better than a hack-a-thon and better than a startup event.
 In addition to sparking innovation around open data, we want to deliver real value to Colorado businesses and create a vehicle for entrepreneurs and developers to take part in economic development for Colorado.
+When teams win Go Code Colorado, they gain more than the grand prize of ,000.

-That’s why we try to make our events more than energy-drink and pizza-paloozas.
-Go Code Colorado is offering the Mentor Weekend for our ten finalist teams—an invaluable opportunity to rub elbows and pick the brains of been-there-done-that entrepreneurs and developers.
-The Mentor Weekend is specially developed to provide teams the opportunity to gain the insight and skills they need to succeed.
+First, our ten finalist teams are offered attendance at our Mentor Weekend—an invaluable opportunity to rub elbows and pick the brains of been-there-done-that entrepreneurs and developers.
+The Mentor Weekend is specially developed to provide teams the opportunity to gain the insight and skills they need to succeed and win Go Code Colorado.

-And that’s also why we ask a bit more from our winning teams than your typical hack-a-thon or startup event.
-Some of the most frequently asked questions participants ask us involve the contract terms for accepting the awards.
+Some of the most frequently asked questions participants ask us involve the contract terms for accepting the awards after they win Go Code Colorado.
 We want to be perfectly clear about life after the competition—life with some financial incentives to keep the apps and businesses running and having the State of Colorado as an invaluable first client.

-Once the year is up, all the intellectual property and software is automatically assigned back to the winning team.
-But if a winning team is able to raise financing or gross revenues of at least ,000 before the year is up, the intellectual property will be assigned to the team at that time.
+- Once the year is up, all the intellectual property and software is automatically assigned back to the winning team.
+If a winning team is able to raise financing or gross revenues of at least ,000 before the year is up, the intellectual property will be assigned to the team at that time.

 We think we’ve struck a good balance with a services agreement that honors the stakeholders who fund Go Code Colorado with one that requires reasonable deliverables, provides flexibility, and that positions a new business for growth.